Call4Cloud | MMP-C | Autopilot | Device Preparation

 If this is the way it works…and we need to wait such a long time before it is fixed I rather remove the hash and reupload it again.
 To be sure it wasn’t already fixed in the background I reinstalled the same VM and run the same PowerShell scripts I mentioned in my previous blog.

-As shown above, after waiting 3 days the device is still showing: ZtdDeviceIsNotRegistered.
-So I guess I need to wait a bit longer?
+As shown above, after waiting 3 days, the device still shows ZtdDeviceIsNotRegistered.
+So, I guess I need to wait a bit longer.

 3. The Flow